 - To share multiple photos and videos, tap Select in the album or section view, tap on all the files you’re sending, and tap the Share button.

 - When you’re about to share in the Photos app, observe the Options button at the top.

 - Tap on Options, and in the next pane, toggle off Location.

-- Then send your photo via any conduit you like.
+- Send your photo via any conduit you like.
 There will now be no way for the viewer to decipher the location where it was shot.
 Note that the toggle is not historical but instead must be reset after each send.

 You can only remove the location within the iPhone Photos app, so be sure to share your shots directly from the app.
 This handy privacy feature is designed only for the photos and videos you share with others.
 The photos residing on your device retain all their location information — it’s only the ones sent via text, email, or social media that will strip out the location data.
 The rest of the metadata associated with your image — time, device type, shutter speed, and aperture — remains with your shot.

 Removing geolocation from photos in iOS 12

 Even if you have not yet installed iOS 13, you can still hide your geolocation from images you post to the public.
 In iOS 12, there are a few ways to strip geotags from photos and videos, but it takes some extra steps and is not as flexible as iOS 13.
 Here’s how to do it.

 Disable Location Services